Epilepsy Action launched ‘Save our Sapphires’ campaign to protect and promote epilepsy specialist nurse (ESN) post.

 - Launched a media campaign - we told the public about the difference that ESNs make to your care.
 Some of you talked about your nurse to the press, while others attended our press launch in Leeds.

 - Celebrated the work that epilepsy specialist nurses do with our Nurses: have your say page.
 Some of you used this as an opportunity to talk about why ESNs are important and the difference that they make to your life.
-See what people said about the importance of epilepsy specialist nurses.

 - Gathered evidence that we continue to use when showing the health service why they should employ more nurses and as part of our ongoing efforts to support the development of more ESN posts in the future.